Haing S. Ngor: Early life

-Haing Somnang Ngor was born on March 22, 1940, in Samrong Yong, a village in present-day Bati district, Takéo province, Cambodia.
-Cambodia was part of French Indochina at the time of his birth.
-Ngor's mother was Khmer, and his father was of Chinese descent.
+Haing Somnang Ngor was born on March 22, 1940, in Samrong Yong, a Cambodian village in the present-day Bati district of Takéo province.
+At the time, Cambodia was part of French Indochina.
+His mother was Khmer, and his father was of Chinese descent.

 Ngor trained as a gynecologist and obstetrician.
 He practiced in Phnom Penh before the capture of the city by Pol Pot's Khmer Rouge in 1975, marking the start of the Cambodian genocide.
-He had to conceal his education, medical skills, and the fact that he wore glasses to avoid the new regime's intense hostility to intellectuals and professionals.
-Ngor was expelled from Phnom Penh with the bulk of its two million inhabitants as part of the Khmer Rouge's idea Year Zero and sent to farm rice imprisoned with his wife, Chang My-Huoy, who required a cesarean section and died with the couple's unborn child during labor in 1978 because it was impossible to perform the surgery without risking the whole family's life.
+Ngor had to conceal his education, medical skills, and the fact that he wore glasses to avoid the new regime's intense hostility to intellectuals and professionals.
+Ngor was expelled from Phnom Penh with the bulk of its two million inhabitants as part of the Khmer Rouge's idea Year Zero and sent to a rice farm with his wife, Chang My-Huoy, who required a cesarean section and died with the couple's unborn child during labor in 1978 because it was impossible to perform the surgery without risking the whole family's life.
 He survived three terms in prison, using his medical knowledge to keep himself alive by eating beetles, termites, and scorpions.

 After the fall of the Khmer Rouge in 1979, Ngor and his niece crawled to safety in a refugee camp, which was run by the Red Cross in Thailand, and he subsequently worked as a physician there.
 The next year, they moved to the United States, settling in Los Angeles.
 Later in his life, Ngor was unable to resume his medical practice and did not remarry.